Welcome to CS 24! We’re super excited to have you here this term!

 It is also very important to us that you maintain your mental wellness throughout the course.
 A few points are not worth losing sleep over.
 Everyone on the course staff is available to chat, and you can always attend office hours for a non-academic conversation if necessary.
 You can also visit the counseling center if you find you need help beyond the course staff.
-If you have a temporary health condition or permanent disability (either mental health or physical health related), you should contact disability services if you have not already.
+If you have a temporary health condition or permanent disability (either mental health or physical health related), you should contact accessibility services if you have not already.
 Additionally, if there is something we can do to make your experience better, please let us know.

 Diversity, inclusion, and belonging are all core values of this course.
 All participants in this course must be treated with respect by other members of the community in accordance with the honor code.
 If you feel unwelcome or unsafe in any way, no matter how minor, we encourage you to talk to Adam or one of the Deans.
 We view these sorts of honor code violations as completely unacceptable, and we take them very seriously.

 The following is a list of handouts that you might find helpful throughout the course.
 We’ve categorized them by when they are useful.

 Syllabus – an overview of the course and administrative information

 Course Policies & Guidelines – an overview how the course will work since we’re online

 Code Quality Guidelines – a list of style requirements for the projects

 Tools of the Trade – tutorials for tools that you will need to use in this course